Traveling Helps You Reframe Life

 In the past two years, it has been pointed out to me that others viewed my semi-nomadic nature as negative, a character flaw – a weakness.
 I don’t know how someone has expressed to you something about you that they view as a flaw or a weakness, but recently someone told a good friend of ours, “that girl has a serious case of Wanderlust!”

 When this person said this, they didn’t mean it positively; the way it was said conveyed that they actually looked at my wanderlust as transience (and that it was a negative quality).
-The continual off-hand comments and statements made by “friends,” finally upset me so I called Kecia (my business partner) to work through the feelings.
+The continual off-hand comments and statements made by “friends” finally upset me, so I called Kecia (my business partner) to work through the feelings.
 She said to me:

 You’re not transitory and this isn’t a negative quality, it’s a personality trait that people may not understand because it’s not something they possess.
-When you <Macala> wander, both figuratively and literally, you do it for information and to learn something first hand.
+When you <Macala> wander, both figuratively and literally, you do it for information and to learn something first-hand.

-You talk to people you’ve never met and put yourself in a place to understand, first hand, what you’re looking to learn.
+You talk to people you’ve never met and put yourself in a place to understand, first-hand, what you’re looking to learn.
 Once you’ve learned what you need to know, you take it and apply it to life; bringing new perspectives and ideas into the way you live and work.
 It’s actually a positive thing.

 After that conversation, I realized that their statements hurt because they weren’t accurate.
 Their perceptions were related to their realities of how they saw someone like me.
-For them, having a stable foundation and home base is what they valued, fluidity and travel scared them.
-But for me, being open to new experiences and being able to journey off is grand.
+For them, having a stable foundation and home base is what they valued, and fluidity and travel scared them.
+But for me, being open to new experiences and being able to journey is grand.

 In my experience, traveling, long road trips, and moving have always been a way to get outside myself.
 Being a semi-nomadic, experience-driven writer allows me to find new places and discover new points of view from the people that dwell in those places on a regular basis.

-For me, traveling helps me to understand the world as it really is, not as the society or my mind paints it to be.
-No matter where I go, I always discover something is in a “different state” of existence than what I believed it would be (nothing is ever what the media paints it to be or says it is).
+For me, traveling helps me understand the world as it really is, not as the society or my mind paints it to be.
+No matter where I go, I always discover something is in a “different state of existence" than what I believed it would be (nothing is ever what the media paints it to be or says it is).
 Because of that, I now go places with no preconceived notions, I just let what I observe wash over me with no bias.